easeml/modelpicker/README.md

-Ease.ML/ModelPicker: Active Model Selection for Pre-trained ML Classifiers
+## Ease.ML/ModelPicker: Active Model Selection for Pre-trained ML Classifiers
+This repository aims to provide you the best pretrained model with minimum labeling cost.
+See how you can use it below.

 ## Usage
 To run experiment on a set of collected pre-trained models, run this command: